DNotes (NOTE) Price Reaches $0.0000 on Top Exchanges

 DNotes Coin Profile

 Scrypt hashing algorithm.
-Its launch date was February 16th, 2014.
+Its genesis date was February 16th, 2014.
 DNotes’ total supply is 155,043,262 coins and its circulating supply is 135,043,262 coins.
-DNotes’ official website is dnotescoin.com.
 DNotes’ official Twitter account is @DNotesCoin and its Facebook page is accessible here.
+The official website for DNotes is dnotescoin.com.

 According to CryptoCompare, “DNotes is a shared stake concept, placing a large percentage of the coins in the hands of many, increasing personal stake and personal interest in the coin in promoting the long term value of the currency.
 A rapid acceptance by a very large number of individuals and groups generating the most liquidity and high transactional value is their goal.To ensure the best future for DNotes, their development team will remain focused, swift and agile in the relentless pursuit of technology changes and bring you the best as they become available.
 The development team is currently working on mobile application integration and development. “

-DNotes can be traded on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as DNotes directly using U.S. dollars.
-Investors seeking to acquire DNotes should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DNotes using one of the exchanges listed above.
+DNotes can be bought or sold on these cryptocurrency exchanges: .
+It is usually not presently possible to purchase alternative cryptocurrencies such as DNotes directly using US dollars.
+Investors seeking to trade DNotes should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DNotes using one of the aforementioned exchanges.

 Receive News & Updates for DNotes Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DNotes and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.